improve-ai/tracker-trainer/README.md

 Improve AI SDKs are currently available for [Swift/Objective-C](https://github.com/improve-ai/ios-sdk), [Java/Kotlin](https://github.com/improve-ai/android-sdk), and [Python](https://github.com/improve-ai/python-sdk).

-For example, in Swift, we would use the *trackURL* and *modelURL* that we configured in the Improve AI Gym.
+For example if we're using Improve AI for In App Personalization in Swift, we would use the *trackURL* and *modelURL* that we configured in the Improve AI Gym.

 ```swift
 import ImproveAI